- Quick chainsaw chain Q & As

 - First, always keep your chain lubricated during use by topping up the auto-feed drip oil feeder as needed.

-- If you are also using a chainsaw mill, for home milling your own timber with a chainsaw from a tree trunk! make sure that you also keep things clean, and all fasteners are secure.
+- If you are also using a chainsaw mill, for home milling your own timber with a chainsaw from a tree trunk! make sure that you also keep things clean, and that all fasteners are secure.

 How to avoid tangling a chainsaw?